This policy was last updated on 19th November 2021.

 - send you offers, advertising, and marketing materials, including to provide personalised advertising to you.

-- conduct and communicate with you regarding recruiting and human resources administration.
+- contact and communicate with you regarding recruiting and human resources administration.

 - comply with your instructions or to fulfill other, specified purposes for which you have given your consent.

-- detect and prevent fraud and abuse to ensure the security and protection of all customers and others, as well as to identify and authenticate your access to our Service or to identify and authenticate you before we provide you with certain information.
+- detect, prevent, identify, investigate and deter fraudulent, harmful, unauthorized, unethical or illegal activity to ensure the security and protection of all customers and others, as well as to identify and authenticate your access to our Service or to identify and authenticate you before we provide you with certain information.

-- exercise our rights and to protect our and others’ rights and/or property, including to take action against those that seek to violate or abuse our Services.
+- exercise our rights and to protect our and others’ rights, privacy, safety and/or property, including to take action against those that seek to violate or abuse our Services.

 - comply with the law and our legal obligations, including to respond to a request or order from a court, regulator, or authority, as well as to fulfill our contractual obligations with our customers when they arrange access to our Services for you.